zkluuke/Inspiron-3481-OpenCore-EFI/README.md

 # Dell Inspiron 3481 OpenCore/Hackintosh EFI
 [![OpenCore](https://img.shields.io/badge/OpenCore-0.9.7-red.svg)](https://github.com/acidanthera/OpenCorePkg/releases/latest)

-This is my complete EFI folder to be used for hackintosh on Dell Inspiron 14 3481 that can be used with the following macOS Versions:
+Complete EFI folder to be used for hackintosh on Dell Inspiron 14 3481!
+Can be used with the following macOS versions:
 - macOS Big Sur
 - macOS Monterey
 - macOS Ventura